GAMSAT Preparation Plan

 This is the section which usually induces the most fear and anxiety in potential candidates.
 Let me try and put your mind at rest especially if you do not have a science background.

-Here are some useful resources to get your science study off the ground
+Here are some useful resources to get your science preparation off the ground

 Free online science lessons: